Effective Date: January 1, 2023

 Use of Personal Information

-- Providing products and services to customers, including maintaining or servicing accounts; providing customer service; processing or fulfilling orders and transactions; verifying customer information; processing payments; providing advertising or marketing services; hosting or attending industry events and tradeshows;
+- Providing our products and services to customers, including maintaining or servicing accounts; providing customer service; processing or fulfilling orders and transactions; verifying customer information; processing payments; advertising or marketing our products and services to customers; hosting or attending industry events and tradeshows;

-- Human resources and recruitment, by managing all aspects of our relationships with job applicants, employees and independent contractors, including paying wages, fees and expenses; performing screenings, checks and verifications; providing access to facilities; and where appropriate for job applicants and employees, for recruiting; evaluating applications; checking references; administering reviews, discipline, and grievance processes; providing benefits and health programs; and conducting opinions and surveys;
+- Human resources and recruitment, to manage all aspects of our relationships with job applicants and independent contractors, including paying for services, fees and expenses; performing screenings, checks and verifications, to the extent permitted by applicable law; providing access to facilities; and where appropriate for job applicants, for recruiting, evaluating applications, and checking references;

-- Legal compliance and protection, including investigating and respond to claims against us; pursuing legal rights and remedies; defending litigation and managing internal complaints or claims; responding to legal process; protecting against malicious, deceptive, fraudulent, or illegal activity and prosecution of those responsible; complying with internal policies and procedures; complying with applicable laws (e.g., tax, health and safety);
+- Legal compliance and protection, including investigating and responding to claims against us; pursuing legal rights and remedies; defending litigation and managing internal complaints or claims; responding to legal process; protecting against malicious, deceptive, fraudulent, or illegal activity and prosecution of those responsible; complying with internal policies and procedures; complying with applicable laws and regulatory requirements (e.g., tax, health and safety); monitoring and ensuring compliance with applicable policies and procedures;

 - Information technology and security, including detecting security incidents; debugging to identify and repair errors that impair existing intended functionality; monitoring the use of IT resources; performing data analytics; securing our facilities;

-- Acquisition and business transactions including evaluating or conducting a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of our assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding; and
+- Acquisition and business transactions including evaluating or conducting a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of our assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding; other business reorganizations; and

 - Other purposes as described to you when collecting your personal information.

-We may share or disclose your personal information with the following third parties:
+We may provide your personal information to the following third parties:

 - affiliates and subsidiaries;